tsykoduk/greg.nokes.name/_posts/2020-03-03-working-remote.md

 **Dedicated Work Environment**

 I personally have found that having a distraction free work environment is important.
-So I have two computers on my desk - one that is dedicated to work - email, coding, chats, and calls.
+So I have two computers on my desk.
+One that is dedicated to work - email, coding, chats, and calls.
 And a machine that is dedicated to my personal stuff - personal email, social media, and music.

 I started with a work laptop and a 1st Gen Mac Mini as my personal computer.
 That was plugged into the speakers, and ran music, personal email etc. I had a KVM switch, and used that to swap my Monitor, Keyboard and Mouse between the Mac Mini and my work laptop.